greyhamwoohoo/bootstrapping-ui-automation/src/NetCore-Selenium/README.md

 ```
 SET THEINTERNET_REMOTEWEBDRIVERSETTINGS:REMOTEURI="https://localhost.com/overriddenUri"

-REM Use the .Net Core __ notation for overriding nested values in the testsettings files: see testsettings.attachable-chrome-localhost.json for an example
+REM Use the .Net Core __ notation for overriding nested values in the configuration files: see tec.attachable-chrome-localhost.json for an example
 SET THEINTERNET_REMOTEWEBDRIVERSETTINGS__REMOTEURI="https://localhost.com/overriddenUri"
 ```